Azure/fta-appmigration/docs/app-inventory.md

 ## Inventory Prioritization

-Once inventory has been collated, prioritize the Apps into "waves".
-The first wave should contain a small number of apps as this first wave will require a large amount of "sprint zero" work that can be reused for subsequent waves.
+Once inventory has been collated, score each app by complexity and project size, then prioritize into "waves".
+The first wave should contain a small number of apps as a large amount of "sprint zero" work will be performed that can be reused for subsequent waves.

 [Azure Migration Center]:https://azure.microsoft.com/en-us/migration/
 [App Service Migration Assistant]:https://appmigration.microsoft.com/